 - Then scoop out the insides, spray with the solution shown below to preserve them as long as possible

-- Place 1-2 flameless tea lights on the bottom and lower the top back on
+- Place 1-2 battery operated flameless tea lights on the bottom and lower the top back on

-- These are best for kids and are inexpensive to buy too…no worries about blowing them out at the end of the night either.
+- These are best for kids and are inexpensive to buy too…no worries about blowing real candles out or getting burned either.

 - If you want to have some added fun you should try cooking a pumpkin!
 Takes just 15 minutes and then you can make homemade pumpkin butter and pumpkin zucchini muffins.

 If you want your pumpkins to last as long as possible make this simple solution below and spray inside so it won’t wilt right after you carve it!

-- Remove dirt-wipe the outside of the pumpkin using a damp cloth.
+Remove dirt by wiping the outside of the pumpkin using a damp cloth.

-- Make a bleach solution using 1 tbs. of bleach for every 4 cups of water.
+Make the bleach solution listed above using liquid bleach + 4 cups of water.
 Put it in a spray bottle.

-- Spray the pumpkin inside and on any cut areas of the pumpkin with this mixture.
+Spray the pumpkin on the inside and on any cut areas of the pumpkin with this mixture.
 It will kill a lot of the bacteria.
 This will mean that it will take longer to create mold and eventually rotting.

-- Rub all of the cut areas with vaseline.
-This will help keep the mold away longer and slow down the shrinking pumpkin you see after it’s been cut
+This will help keep the mold away longer and slow down the shrinking pumpkin you see after it’s been cut.

 Wipe away extra vaseline and spray solution with a paper towel.